Mildirn

-Life in Port Essington
+Early life

-Mildirn was born c.
-1835 near the Cobourg Peninsula.
-He was four years old when the Port Essington garrison was established and he became ‘something of a pet with the regiment’.
-He was a messenger for the officers and was well known for ‘giving vent to the most horrible blasphemies and obscenities’ which he had learnt from the soldiers.
-He became a well-known point of contact for any matters pertaining to Port Essington, advising visitors to the area and managing relations with his tribe.
+Mildirn was born around 1835 on the Cobourg Peninsula in the what would become known as the Northern Territory.
+He was four years old when the Port Essington military outpost was established by the British on his homeland.
+He became 'something of a pet with the regiment'.
+He was a messenger for the officers and was well known for 'giving vent to the most horrible blasphemies and obscenities' which he had learnt from the soldiers.
+He became a well-known point of contact for any matters pertaining to Port Essington, advising visitors to the area and managing relations with his people.

-Work on merchant ships
+Kidnapped and taken to Hong Kong

+In 1847, at the age of twelve, Mildirn and two of his brothers, Aladyin and Mijolk, were kidnapped by the captain of a merchant ship and taken to Hong Kong.
+Mildirn and his brothers were left stranded in Hong Kong for a period of somewhere around two years, after the captain who abducted them died from fever.

-In 1847, at the age of twelve, Mildirn was taken to Hong Kong on a merchant ship with two other young boys, Mijok and Aladyin.
-He was left stranded after the master of the ship died, but was recognised by Crawford Pasco, an officer who had served at Port Essington, and organised the boys' return to Port Essington.
-Pasco received correspondence from Captain MacArthur advising him that Mildirn had arrived safely to Port Essington.
-One of the other boys died.
-Port Essington was abandoned shortly after his return, in 1849.
+Eventually the boys were recognised by Commander Crawford Pasco, who was a naval officer that had served at Port Essington, and who happened to be visiting Hong Kong on board HMS Vulture.
+Pasco organised the boys' return to Port Essington, and later received correspondence from the Colonel in charge of the outpost advising him that Mildirn had arrived safely to Port Essington.
+However, one of his brothers, Mijolk, had died on the journey.

+Life after returning to Port Essington

+Port Essington was abandoned by the British as a military outpost, in 1849, which was not long after Mildirn's return to his homeland.

-Between the years of 1850–70, Mildirn crewed on a merchant ship for a number of years.
-In this time he became a fluent speaker of English and it was in this period that he acquired the name ‘Jack Davis’.
+For the next twenty years, Mildirn crewed on a merchant ship.
+In this time he became a fluent speaker of English and Malay and it was in this period that he acquired the name 'Jack Davis'.
 He was away so long that he was assumed dead by his people.
 When he returned he was not recognised.
 He had to prove his identity and relearn some of the local language.

 Mildirn's son, Nanyenya was taken to Adelaide by John Lewis, who ran a buffalo enterprise near Port Essington.
 A popular but troublesome boy, he became 'too much for the people of Adelaide'.
 After jumping ship to Queensland, he returned to Adelaide where he fell ill and died.

+Due to his excellent English, Mildirn became the main intermediary between the Indigenous people of the Cobourg Peninsula and the British colonists who had come to the Northern Territory from the late 1860s to take up land and establish administrative control.
+He was the leading point of contact when the British visited the region and he also assisted in maintaining the peace when the police were pursuing local Aboriginal outlaws, like Wandi Wandi.